redhat-developer/odo/docs/website/docs/user-guides/advanced/connecting-a-service.md

  /  \__/    odo version: v3.0.0-rc1
  \__/

-...
-...
-...
+↪ Deploying to the cluster in developer mode
+•  Waiting for Kubernetes resources  ...
+⚠  Pod is Pending
+✓  Pod is Running
+✓  Syncing files into the container [152ms]
+✓  Building your application in container on cluster (command: build) [15s]
+•  Executing the application (command: run)  ...
+-  Forwarding from 127.0.0.1:40001 -> 8080

+Watching for changes in the current directory /tmp/go Press Ctrl+c to exit `odo dev` and delete resources from the cluster

+Pushing files...

+File /tmp/go/.odo changed
+•  Waiting for Kubernetes resources  ...
+✓  Syncing files into the container [1ms]

+Watching for changes in the current directory /tmp/go Press Ctrl+c to exit `odo dev` and delete resources from the cluster

 Pushing files...

 File /tmp/go/devfile.yaml changed
 •  Waiting for Kubernetes resources  ...
 ✓  Creating kind ServiceBinding
 Error occurred on Push - watch command was unable to push component: some servicebindings are not injected

 Updating Component...

 •  Waiting for Kubernetes resources  ...
 Error occurred on Push - watch command was unable to push component: some servicebindings are not injected

 ⚠  Pod is Terminating
 •  Waiting for Kubernetes resources  ...
 ✗  Finished executing the application (command: run) [1m] ⚠  No pod exists
 ⚠  Pod is Pending
 ✓  Pod is Running
 ✓  Syncing files into the container [170ms]
 ✓  Building your application in container on cluster (command: build) [192ms]
 •  Executing the application (command: run)  ...
 -  Forwarding from 127.0.0.1:40001 -> 8080

 Watching for changes in the current directory /tmp/go Press Ctrl+c to exit `odo dev` and delete resources from the cluster